Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    <img src="images/build_summary.png">

-5. Go to **SonarQube** portal by clicking on the link in the build summary.
-You will see the dashboard.
+5. Go to **SonarQube** portal by clicking on the link in the build summary to see the dashboard.

    <img src="images/analysis_report.png">